DZakh-forks/sentio-benchmark/README.md

 2. **Data Completeness**:
    - Ponder is missing approximately 5% of data in case_1
+   - Subsquid is missing about 15% of blocks in case_3
-   - All other indexers processed the complete dataset
+   - All other indexers processed the complete dataset in their supported cases

 3. **Specialized Capabilities**:
    - Envio shows excellent performance for event processing but lacks block handler support